Preparing the Deceased for Viewing or Visitation

 The sample can be taken prior to an imminent death and after a death occurs before the interment takes place.
 If a body is cremated, the opportunity for DNA testing is lost.

 Your funeral director should have the resources to find a suitable facility to handle the testing.
-Make sure that the selected company follows the Chain of Custody Procedure Guidelines that ensures that all information related to each specific DNA profile is handled correctly and can be used as medical reference or legal evidence.
+Make sure that the selected company follows the Chain of Custody Procedure Guidelines that ensure that all information related to each specific DNA profile is handled correctly and can be used as medical reference or legal evidence.